 411 F.3d at 487.
-Thus, the adequacy of the historical predicate for Title II is no longer open to dispute.
+Thus, as the district court acknowledged and the defendants conceded below, App.
+96, the adequacy of the historical predicate for Title II is no longer open to dispute.

 But even if this Court were free to examine Title II's historical predicate anew, there is ample evidence of a history of unconstitutional discrimination against inmates with disabilities.
 The record before Congress included substantial evidence of both historic and enduring unconstitutional treatment of individuals with disabilities by States and their subdivisions in the administration of their penal systems.
-Moreover, in studying the problem of unconstitutional treatment of the disabled in prisons, Congress confronted an area of state activity in which constitutional concerns and limitations pervade virtually every aspect of governmental operations, and where unconstitutional treatment, biases, fears, and stereotypes can have much more severe and far-reaching repercussions than in society at large, because of the inmates' reduced capacity for self-help or to seek the assistance of others.
+Moreover, in studying the problem of unconstitutional treatment of the disabled in prisons, Congress confronted an area of state activity in which constitutional concerns and limitations pervade virtually every aspect of governmental operations.
+Consequently, where unconstitutional treatment, biases, fears, and stereotypes can have much more severe and far-reaching repercussions than in society at large because of the inmates' reduced capacity for self-help or to seek the assistance of others.